Kryptor uses strong, fast, and modern cryptographic algorithms.

 Kryptor provides both encryption and signing, meaning you do not need to use multiple tools.

-Kryptor is a lot easier to use than GPG.
+Kryptor is easier to use than other command line tools, such as GPG.

 You can use passwords, keyfiles, or asymmetric keys to encrypt files.